danaevenhaim/testing-app/testFile.md

-THIS is A tEsT filE
+ThIS is A tEsT filE

 IT has SOME lines